holoviz/panel/doc/tutorials/basic/explore_data.md

 # Explore the Data

-In this section we will use the [Swipe](../../reference/layouts/Swipe.ipynb) *layout* to understand how the global mean surface temperature has risen from 1945 to 2015 and the [Perspective](../../reference/panes/Perspective.ipynb) *pane* to slice and dice the wind `turbines` dataset.
+In this section, we will use the [Swipe](../../reference/layouts/Swipe.ipynb) *layout* to understand how the global mean surface temperature has risen from 1945 to 2015, and the [Perspective](../../reference/panes/Perspective.ipynb) *pane* to slice and dice the wind `turbines` dataset.

-This will barely scratch the surface of what Panel has to offer for exploratory data analysis (EDA) workflow.
+This will barely scratch the surface of what Panel has to offer for an exploratory data analysis (EDA) workflow.
 That is why we say that *Panel is **the powerful data exploration** and web app **framework***.

 :::{note}
-When we ask you to *run the code* in the sections below, you may either execute the code directly in the Panel docs via the green *run* button, in a cell in a notebook or in a file `app.py` that is served with `panel serve app.py --autoreload`.
+When we ask to *run the code* in the sections below, we may either execute the code directly in the Panel docs via the green *run* button, in a cell in a notebook, or in a file `app.py` that is served with `panel serve app.py --autoreload`.
 :::

 ```{pydodide}